 Nothing marks a beginning fiction writer faster than improperly punctuated dialogue.
-Because most academic papers do not use dialogue, many students don't learn the proper dialogue punctuation and grammar until taking a fiction writing class if they intend to write in this genre.
+Because most academic papers do not use dialogue, many students would benefit from a fiction writing class if they intend to write in this genre.

 Get ahead of the game!
-Learn these rules, and you'll avoid obvious mistakes:
+Learn these rules to avoid obvious mistakes:

-- If a quotation spills out over more than one paragraph, don't use end quotes at the close of the first paragraph.
-Use them only when a character is done speaking.
+- If a quotation extends to more than one paragraph, do not use end quotes at the close of the first paragraph.
+Use them only when a character is finished speaking:

 I did think of marrying her, though."

-Incorrect dialogue punctuation and formatting is very common amongst beginning fiction writers.
-The most common mistake is the use quotations outside of the spoken word.
-Remember: only the words that the person says should be inside the quotation.
-But here are two more common dialogue mistakes to avoid.
+Incorrect dialogue punctuation and formatting is common among beginning fiction writers.
+The most common mistake is the use of quotations outside of the spoken word.
+Remember: Only the words that the person says should be inside the quotation.
+Here are two more common dialogue mistakes to avoid.

 Punctuation and Spacing

-"Surely she has gone mad"! she said.
+- Incorrect: "Surely she has gone mad"! she said.